Mite dermatitis in Child

 - Rodent mites and bird mites – Rodent mites and bird mites are another common source of mite dermatitis.
 Rodent mites can be associated with household pets or with unwanted pests.
 Avian mites can sometimes be associated with household pet birds or with wild birds' nests that have been built near windows or in the eaves above human sleeping quarters.

 - Straw and leaf itch mites and grain mites – Pyemotes mites can cause dermatitis in individuals exposed to grains or straw in agricultural environments.
 Those sleeping on straw mattresses can also be affected.
 Humans are accidental, temporary hosts.
-Outbreaks of pruritic rashes in Kansas, Missouri, Nebraska, Illinois, Oklahoma, and Texas have been associated with oak leaf gall mites (Pyemotes herfsi), also known as oak leaf itch mites.
+Outbreaks of extremely pruritic bites in Kansas, Missouri, Nebraska, Illinois, Oklahoma, Washington DC, and Texas have been associated with oak leaf gall mites (Pyemotes herfsi), also known as oak leaf itch mites.

 B88.0 – Other acariasis